PANZERKAMPFWAGEN 205 PORSCHE

 Below, this Maus wasn't so lucky, The Germans had packed explosives inside it which were then detonated, subsequently blowing it up.

-The fifty ton turret is dragged off the wreck by the Russians for further inspection using a captured German half-track.
+In the image above, the 50 ton turret is dragged off the wreck by the Russians for further inspection using a captured German half-track.
 You can clearly see the hawsers around the turret and one connected to a shank that was screwed into the turret for lifting purposes.
 Observe in the photo below that this shank was not in place when that actual photo was taken.

 A clever model maker by the name of Hideki Shimawaki has duplicated the scene from the above photo and created a rather interesteing diarama depicting the destruction of the Maus....as seen below.